andrjas/data_check/docs/loading_data.md

 This works good for simple data types like strings and numbers.

 If you need to load date types (or timestamps) and the table has a date column, data_check will try to convert these columns in the CSV file into a datetime.
-This doesn't work when using `--load-mode replace` since the table will be dropped before it can be analyzed.
+This doesn't work when using `--mode replace` since the table will be dropped before it can be analyzed.
 This will probably result in a varchar column instead of date.

 Use [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) for dates, like for [CSV checks]((csv_checks.md#csv-format)